Mountain skills for skiers & riders

 This course will take advantage of the terrain surrounding Temple Basin lodge and there will be a focus on learning outside.
 Indoor learning sessions are based in the purpose built lecture theatre where rope skills can safely be practiced during inclement weather.

 The course will focus on route finding and safe travel techniques, while improving your level of comfort at elevation under various snow conditions.
 This will begin with trip planning, and continue to include navigation, uphill skinning technique, terrain analysis – including avalanche awareness and travel around crevasses – and mountain weather & forecasting.
-Safety techniques such as crevasse rescue, avalanche rescue, emergency shelters & snow caves, basic anchors techniques, and abseiling will also be covered.
+Safety techniques such as avalanche rescue, emergency shelters & snow caves, will also be covered, basic anchors techniques, crevasse rescue and abseiling will be covered if time and group experience allow.
 Use of an ice axe and crampons will be covered as needed.

 The exact details of each course are highly subject to snow and weather conditions – both forecast and observed.
 The course will run regardless of the weather, as there is always plenty to learn at Temple Basin!
 An example itinerary is as follows: